Anjali2192/freelancing_projects/Project 1/README.md

 ---

 ### 🚀 Future Enhancements

-*Add pagination support to fetch more results per search engine.
+-Add pagination support to fetch more results per search engine.

-*Integrate proxy and user-agent rotation to handle rate limits.
+-Integrate proxy and user-agent rotation to handle rate limits.

-*Automate weekly runs using Task Scheduler or cron jobs.
+-Automate weekly runs using Task Scheduler or cron jobs.

-*Add logging and error handling for failed searches.
+-Add logging and error handling for failed searches.

 ---